Spratly Islands: Telecommunications

 In 2005, a cellular phone base station was erected by the Philippines' Smart Communications on Pag-asa Island.

 Vietnam Military Telecommunications Corp., known commonly as Viettel, established mobile coverage in the Spratly Islands in 2007.

 On 18 May 2011, China Mobile announced that its mobile phone coverage has expanded to the Spratly Islands.
 The extended coverage would allow soldiers stationed on the islands, fishermen, and merchant vessels within the area to use mobile services, and can also provide assistance during storms and sea rescues.
 The service network deployment over the islands took nearly one year.

+In 2013, Taiwan's Chunghwa Telecom established a satellite-based cellular base station on Taiping Island.